nextpyp/pyp/docs/workshop/pre_processing.rst

   - Check ``Export metadata``

-  - Set the location of the ``Input parfile`` you want to export by clicking on the icon :fa:`search,text-primary` and browsing to the corresponding directory
+  - Set the location of the ``Input parfile`` you want to export by clicking on the icon :fa:`search` and browsing to the corresponding directory

 * Click :badge:`Save,badge-primary`